Canadian dollar ends flat, bonds push higher

 Canadian bond prices rallied as the weak domestic data and credit market worries added to the allure of safe-haven government debt.

-JPMorgan Chase (JPM.N: Quote) and the New York Federal Reserve said they would provide emergency funds to a Bear Stearns BSC.N, the fifth-largest U.S. investment bank, because of liquidity problems.
+JPMorgan Chase (JPM.N) and the New York Federal Reserve said they would provide emergency funds to a Bear Stearns BSC.N, the fifth-largest U.S. investment bank, because of liquidity problems.

 The news sent Bear Stearns shares down as much as 50 percent and led to a selloff of financial shares in general, hitting North American stock markets hard and steering investors to bonds.